CN Mould & Plastic Limited

 two-shot-mold-with-slide-and-angled-lifter-combo5.jpg

-Alright, here's the tricky part (#1) in this mold: designing the runner and gate for the second*shot (the orange POM).
+Alright, here's the tricky part (#1) in this mold: designing the runner and gate for the second*shot (the red ABS).
 This two-shot part is tiny, space is super tight.
 So, we're actually using the 1st shot's cold runner to act as the seal for the 2nd shot's cavity!

 Here's how it works: The 1st shot cold runner (trapezoidal shape) is on the moving half.
 The cavity side for the 1st shot is just flat, no runner there.
 The 2nd shot cold runner is on *its* cavity plate.
-When we inject the second shot (orange POM), the already-molded 1st shot runner (which is sitting down in the moving half) acts as the wall that contains the orange plastic and keeps it from leaking.
-It's a bit clever – see Figs. 1-7 through 1-10 to get the picture.
+When we inject the second shot (red ABS), the already-molded 1st shot runner (which is sitting down in the moving half) acts as the wall that contains the red plastic and keeps it from leaking.
+It's a bit clever – see Figs. 1-7 through 1-10 to get the picture.1.jpg

 References